-Tullochan annually supports over 400 young people aged 7-24 across West Dunbartonshire through a range of development programmes in Primary and Secondary schools alongside our post-school project Tullochan Futures.
-Many (but not all) of the young people we engage with are facing barriers which impact the ability to sustain their education and potential.
+Tullochan annually supports over 1000 young people aged 7-24 across West Dunbartonshire through a range of development programmes in Primary and Secondary schools alongside our post-school project Tullochan Futures and 2 Social Enterprises.
+Many of the young people we engage with are facing barriers which impact the ability to sustain their education and potential.

 Tullochan was founded in 1996 by Fiona Stuart MBE DL in memory of her father Brigadier Alastair Pearson DSO, OBE, MC, KStJ, TD.
 This was made possible by a donation from a mourner at his funeral.